 The Number of Poor People Has Risen

-While suburban neighborhoods have seen the biggest increase of people in poverty, the number of poor people has steadily risen throughout the United States in the past two decades.
+While suburban neighborhoods have seen the biggest increase in people in poverty, the number of poor people has steadily risen throughout the United States in the past two decades.

 There have been 65 percent more poor people in the suburbs and 32.5 percent more poor people in cities since 2003.
 And since 2000, the suburbs have seen a 139 percent increase in the number of poor people, and cities have seen a 50 percent increase.